Postdoctoral Research Fellow in Biosciences and Bioengineering

 Earlier in Ethiopia, Dr. Assefa graduated with a four-year bachelor’s degree in Mathematics Education from Bahir Dar University in Ethiopia and obtained sponsorship from the Ethiopian Ministry of Education (currently named Ethiopia Ministry of Science and Higher Education) to pursue his MSc in Mathematics at Addis Ababa University with specialization in Functional Analysis and Differential Equations.
 He heard about AIMS for the first time from his MSc thesis supervisor at Addis Ababa University.
-Two and a half years later, he joined AIMS Cameroon, and later graduated with thesis on Partial Differential Equation Applied in Mathematical Physics, particularly.
+Two and a half years later, he joined AIMS Cameroon, and later graduated on Partial Differential Equation Applied in Mathematical Physics, particularly.
 His AIMS thesis topic was on “Existence and Uniqueness of Viscosity Solutions for Hamilton-Jacobi equation and Application to Optimal Control Theory”.

 AIMS impacted Dr. Assefa to change his research career from Pure Mathematics to Applied Mathematics (Mathematical Biology and Data Sciences).
 The different levels of academic educational training and skills he acquired from AIMS, especially in terms of scientific computing programming, applying mathematical tools, techniques, theories to model and analyze real-world phenomena, scientific research writing, effective communication skills, etc. helped him to diversify his research skills and become more performant on the global landscape.